kurtbruns/figma-tex-to-svg/README.md

 npm run build
 ```

-This will automatically sync the version from `package.json` to `manifest.json` and create optimized files in the `dist/` directory that will be published to Figma.
+This creates optimized files in the `dist/` directory that will be published to Figma.

 ### Publishing to Figma